 Preheat the oven to 450°F/ 230°C.

 Place the marinated chicken breasts in a baking tray lined with parchment paper (easy clean-up) and seal with aluminium foil.

-Bake in the oven for 15 minutes.
+Bake in the oven for 12 minutes.
 That’s it, guys!
 Let the oven do the rest.
-Meanwhile, you have the luxury of checking your emails, taking a good shower or chopping up a salad like how I did 🙂
+Meanwhile, you have the luxury of time to check your emails, take a good shower or chop up a salad like how I did 🙂

 The delicious rosemary-garlic flavor will be wafting through your kitchen in no time!
 Once done, remove from the oven and let it rest for 5-10 minutes before opening.

 Ah yes, before I forget, this recipe gives you a BONUS as well!
 The pan juices can be drizzled as a dressing on the salad.

 There!
 You’ve learnt the secret to get the best juicy chicken breasts baked in the oven with very little effort and time.

 A tip for more browning (the same tip I gave for baked tandoori chicken) – dab a little butter on each of the chicken breasts before baking for that extra “browned” effect.

 Share this post with your friends so they can enjoy it too!